fbpx

 Celebrating South Asian Australian Authors

 Our members read select books by South Asian women and meet every 6 weeks to discuss key themes emerging from the book.
-These one hour sessions are a way to connect with other like minded South Asians and share your thoughts on the book.
+These two hour sessions are a way to connect with other like minded South Asians and share your thoughts on the book.
+They take place in in person in Naarm / Melbourne, however members are welcome to lead chapters in their city.
+There is a close whatsapp group for all members that you can join by joining the book club

 Our Next Book